JahanzebMK/mwpecvd-optimisation/README.md

 The models trained and the optimisation tool are included in the 'Code' folder.
 The optimisation tool should be run in two parts - Program A first and then Program B second.
 The data used to train these models can be found in Code/Data.

+App.py is a Streamlit web app version of Program B in the code folder and is the Optimisation Tool for the end user.

 The project report and presentation slides are also available which document the journey I took and my working throughout.